kubewarden/capabilities-psp-policy/README.md

   * [Deprecated PSP](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#capabilities)
   * [Kubernetes container capabilities feature](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container)

+This policy can validate/mutate either containers and init containers, but it doesn't work for ephemeral containers.

 # How the policy works

 The following fields take a list of capabilities, specified as the capability